Our past will define us.

 Teaser from Chapter 1

-The warmth of sunlight hovers.
-Abstractly I look up at the pale blue patches of sky, in between the scattered cottony clouds that have rolled in.
-As a shiver travels along my arms, I suddenly become aware of the coolness within the borders of the park.
+The warmth of the sunlight hovers in the air.
+Abstractly, I look up at the pale blue patches of sky in between the scattered cottony clouds that have rolled in.
+As an involuntary shiver travels along my arms, I suddenly become aware of the coolness within the borders of the park.

 Although my jacket is buttoned all the way to my neck, I pull at the woolen sides and wrap my arms around my waist.
 My fingers tingle.
 Looking down at reddened tips of the fleshy side and a bluish tinge to my nails on the other, I know my nose and cheeks are bound to be rosy, as well.
 It’s a wonder I didn’t feel the bite until now.
-A brisk walk will put some distance between me and this place.
-I’ve shed a fair amount of baggage these past few months, but lately there are new meditations to store in an invisible backpack—a burden I’ve been unknowingly carrying upon my shoulders for years.
+A brisk walk will put some distance between this place and me.
+I’ve shed a fair amount of baggage these past few months, but lately, there are new meditations to store in an invisible backpack—a burden I’ve been unknowingly carrying upon my shoulders for years.

 Snippet from Chapter 2

 “I don’t know what’s wrong, but you’ve been getting on my case over the smallest things.
 Yesterday I left a cup in the sink after you’d done the dishes.
 Whoopee,” I say unenthusiastically twirling a finger in the air and sliding a stool from under the kitchen counter with my foot.

-Her glare becomes more pointed and the downward crease of her mouth deepens as she looks up at me.
+Her glare becomes more pointed.
+As she looks up at me, the downward crease of her mouth deepens.
 She simmers, expectant perhaps of both a psychic ability I do not possess and my remorse, once that specially-powered epiphany has struck.